 2. Research, Research, Research

-Before suiting up and getting your best ‘small talk’ game on, it’s vital that you do research.
+Before suiting up and getting your best ‘small talk’ game on, it’s vital that you do research before you go ahead and ask for donations.

 Build your prospect list.
 Start by adding those you know to the list – for example, board members and their networks.
 Make a list of people and companies.
 Start with ones that you suspect have the capacity, are philanthropic, and/or interested.

-Then, do some research on the individuals or companies that you added to your prospect list.
+Then, do some research on the individuals, major gift donors, or companies that you added to your prospect list.
 Using a wealth screening software, understand if they are financially able to give to your nonprofit, and if so, how much?
-Do they have a history of giving?
+Do they have a history of giving, as in volunteer grants or other donations?
 If so, which organizations have they given to and how much?
 Do they know about your organization and/or are they interested in social causes like yours?

 Based on that research, and you could even score each prospect, prioritize your efforts.